chauff/cse1500-web-transcripts/Lecture-8.md

 As before, **validation** of user input is vital.
 A server that generates output based on user data should **escape** it (e.g. escaping `<script>` leads to `&lt;script&gt;`), so that the browser does not execute it.

+### Improper Input Validation

+When user input is not checked or incorrectly validated, the web application may start behaving in unexpected ways.
+An attacker can craft an input that alters the application's control flow, cause it to crash, or even execute arbitrary user-provided code.

+Improper input validation is often the root cause of other vulnerabilities, e.g. [Injection](#injection) and [XSS](#xss) attacks.

+#### :bangbang: Juice Shop
+1. Head over to Juice Shop's installation and attempt to register as a new user: https://tud-juice-shop.herokuapp.com/#/register.
+2. Fill the registration form.
+You will observe that the `Repeat Password` field gives an error until the passwords are a complete match.
+3. Now, go back to the `Password` field and change it.
+4. You will see that the `Repeat Password` does not raise any error, and you can register with mismatching passwords.

+#### How to avoid it
+- User input should always be validated (e.g. is this really an email?, do the passwords match?, are the conditions met for enabling certain functionality?)
+- User input should always be sanitized (e.g. by stripping out potential JavaScript code elements).
+- A server that generates output based on user data should escape it (e.g. escaping <script> leads to `&lt;script&gt;`), so that the browser does not execute it.
+- These steps **should** occur on the server-side, as a malicious user can always circumvent client-side validation/sanitation steps.

 ### Direct object references

 Web applications often make use of direct object references when generating a HTTP response.
 We have already seen this in a code snippet in [Lecture 6](Lecture-6.md):